• Birds

 Firstly, is there a fire at the bottom of the chimney?
 If there is a gas fire, then, unfortunately, we cannot attend until the fire has been disconnected by an authorised person.
 If you are able to clear the fireplace, then you should leave the room dark and quiet for a couple of hours to see if the bird makes its way out of its own accord.
 Close all the curtains in the room, but leave just one window clear and uncovered.
 Birds like to head for light, so when it falls into the room, it should make its way to the window.
 If this doesn’t work, then, please, contact the Wildlife Aid Foundation and we will try and come out to rescue the bird.

 Please, try and put the nest back in a suitable tree, close to the original location, and observe for a couple of hours to see if the parents return.
-If they do not, then, please, bring the nest into the Wildlife Aid Foundation, so that we can get it into an incubator.
+If they do not, then, please, bring the nest into the Wildlife Aid Foundation.

 Please, try and put the nest back in a suitable tree, close to the original location, and observe for a couple of hours to see if the parents return.
 If they do not, sadly, we are not able to help, as it is illegal to take, possess or control any wild birds’ eggs, under the Wildlife and Countryside Act 1981 (as amended).
 Sadly, the eggs must, therefore, be left to go cold.